International Students

 Our immigration advisors can help students understand Canadian immigration processes and support students in obtaining documentation such as visas, study permits and work permits.

-Before coming to Canada, we recommend that U of T international students and their family and friends stay up to date on guidelines concerning COVID-19’s impact on travel and campus life at U of T.
+Before coming to Canada, we recommend that U of T international students and their family and friends stay up to date on guidelines concerning COVID-19’s impact on travel.

 Our immigration advisors also help U of T students understand what documentation may be required before inviting their international family and friends to visit them in Canada.